SPICA-group/spica-tools/README.md

     source set.sh

 The path to cg_spica has been added to the environmental variable `PATH`.
+Adding the above line in your setup files like `.bash_profile` would be convinient if you often need to use the spica-tools.
 To make sure that the command integrating python codes in src/ directory is available on consoles, run the following commands:

     cg_spica -h